khmelnitskiianton/Language/README.md

 1. [factorial.lang](https://github.com/khmelnitskiianton/MyLanguage/blob/main/examples/factorial.lang)

-Description of current functional:
+*Description of current functional*:

 1. Language has pseudo double numbers, that has fixed point(In assembler: 3.14 &#8801; 314 with inaccuracy .00).
 It changes in settings in `Lib/MyLangConfig/` constants INACCURACY.
 2. Now language has no unary operations.
 3. Language has logic operations and if_else/while.
 4. Language initializes all variables with 0.
 It understand unassigned variables.

-*Standart functions*:
+*Standard functions*:

 - `input()`             - function reads one pseudo double number(0.0, -12.3, 100.2133) from stdin.
 Use only in assignment.
 Remember about accuracy, in case of .00: 13.2134 &#8594; 13.21.
 Return: rax - one pseudo double number
 - `print(var x)`        - function of writing one pseudo double number(0.0, -12.3, 100.2133) to stdout.
 Return: rax - 0 - code of ending function.

-- `sqrt(var x)`         - function of calculating root from number.
+- `sqrt(var x)`         - function of calculating root from not negative number. sqrt(2) = 1.41, sqrt(-1) = Error.
 Use FPU.
 Return: rax - one pseudo double number.
 Accuracy depends on settings.
 - `pow(var x, var y)`   - function raises x to y. pow(-3, 3) = -27, pow(2, 3) = 8, pow(2, -1) = 2.
 If y < 0 it returns x, if y not integer, it convert it to integer.
 Return: rax - one pseudo double number.

 > Advise: don't use unassigned variables, language doesn't like them.